inamlan/neighborhoodmap/README.md

+Neighborhood map
+Author: Ibrahim Alnamlah.

-Instructions to run project:
+How to run this project:

-1. Download the project and unzip.
+1) Download the project and unzip.
-2. Double click the file index.html to open in your browser.
+2) Double click the file index.html to open in it in your browser.